Action of 22 January 1783: Controversy

 The rules of war that were accepted at the time were that a ship might fly a country's flag other than its own to escape or lure an enemy, but that before the engagement commenced it must remove the decoy flag and replace it with its own.
 Alongside this, ships were expected to only fly a distress flag if they were actually in distress.
 Luring enemies into a trap using a distress flag was an unacceptable ruse de guerre.
 The French captain, therefore, would have broken two of the fundamental rules of sea warfare.
-Kergariou came aboard the Hussar to surrender his sword.
+Kergariou came aboard Hussar to surrender his sword.
 The count handed Russell his sword and complimented the captain and his crew on the capture of his vessel.
 Russell took the sword and reportedly said:

 "Sir, I must humbly beg leave to decline any compliments to this ship, her officers, or company, as I cannot return them.
 She is indeed no more than a British ship of her class should be.
 She had not fair play; but Almighty God has saved her from the most foul snare of the most perfidious enemy. – Had you, Sir, fought me fairly, I should, if I know my own heart, receive your sword with a tear of sympathy.
 From you, Sir, I receive it with inexpressible contempt.
 And now, Sir, you will please observe, that lest this sword shold ever defile the hand of any honest French or English officer, I here, in the most formal and public manner, break it."

 Russell stuck the blade into the deck, broke it in half, and threw it to the deck.
 He then placed the count under close arrest.
 The crew of Hussar discovered £500 in valuables aboard Sybille, which the French officers claimed as personal property.
 Russell permitted them to keep their property even though it reduced the prize money he and his crew received.

 Russell kept Kergariou and his officers under guard in the orlop, fed them basic food rations, and provided them no bedding.
 Later, Admiral Digby received Kergariou with courtesy.